macaon/ets2-local-radio-linux/README.md

 A Python based version of the ETS2 Local Radio application with real-time coordinate tracking for Linux systems.
 Still in development.
 This application does NOT have feature parity with https://github.com/Koenvh1/ets2-local-radio.
 Requires the native Linux version of ETS2.
-It will NOT work with Proton.
+It will not work with Proton.

 ## Features